claurymr/product-service/README.md

 # Product Service

+> [!WARNING]
-> **Warning:** This solution is part of the Inventory Management System and should be run together with the rest of the services.
+> This solution is part of the Inventory Management System and should be run together with the rest of the services.
 The whole system is composed of the following components:
 > - [API Gateway](https://github.com/claurymr/store-api) <--- Complete setup instructions can be found here.
 > - [Inventory Auth Service](https://github.com/claurymr/inventory-auth-service)
 > - [Product Service](https://github.com/claurymr/product-service) (this repository)